Codium-ai/devlabs/intellij-projects/tdd/price-calculator/README.md

 - IntelliJ IDEA Community Edition, which can be downloaded from [here](https://www.jetbrains.com/idea/download/).
   - Follow Jetbrains install instructions specific to your OS.
 - Follow the instructions in [lib/CLASSPATH.md](lib/CLASSPATH.md)
+- Install the Codiumate Plugin from the Marketplace
 ### Prerequisites

 - Basic computer skills.